milasudril/anja/README.md

 Anja uses the font *Linux Libertine* in some of the SVG files.
 If this font is not installed, a serif substitude will be used instead.

-Build instructions (Ubuntu or debian-like systems)
+Build instructions (Ubuntu or Debian based systems)
 --------------------------------------------------

 If `maike` is not installed, prepare for bootstrapping it